echoedinvoker/python/day1/15-naming/memo.md

 ![Alt meaningfull name](pic/01.jpg)

 - It is better to give meaning to the name of the variable to make it readable.
+- Even if we name the variables with meaningless names, there is no error, but it makes the code less readable.

 ## **Naming rules**